 However, children, pregnant or nursing women or those who have sensitivity to aspirin should avoid taking willow supplements.
 (Hellen A Oketch-Rabah et al, Planta Med., 2019)

-Willow supplements contain many active ingredients including Salicylic Acid and Salicin at different concentration levels.
-The molecular pathways which are regulated by Willow include Oxidative Stress, Epithelial to Mesenchymal Transition, Endoplasmic Reticulum Stress, FOXO Signaling and Cell Cycle.
-These cellular pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death.
+Willow supplements contain many active ingredients including Salicin and Salicylic Acid at different concentration levels.
+The molecular pathways which are regulated by Willow include Inflammation, Oxidative Stress, G-protein-coupled Receptor Signaling and Cell Cycle.
+These biochemical pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death of cancer cells.
 Because of this biological regulation – for cancer nutrition, the right choice of supplements like Willow individually or in combination is an important decision to be made.
-When making decisions on the use of supplement Willow for cancer – do consider all these factors and explanations.
-Because just as true for cancer treatments – Willow use cannot be a one-size-fits-all decision for all types of cancers.
+When making decisions on the use of supplement Willow over other nutritional supplements – do consider all these factors.

-1. Will Willow Supplements benefit Cancer Patients with Testicular Germ Cell Tumors undergoing Ifosfamide treatment?
+1. Will Willow Supplements benefit Primary Adamantinoma patients undergoing Radiation treatment?

-Testicular Germ Cell Tumors is characterized and driven by specific genetic mutations like KIT and KRAS leading to biochemical pathway changes in Oxidative Stress, PI3K-AKT-MTOR Signaling, RAS-RAF Signaling and MAPK Signaling.
-A cancer treatment like Ifosfamide works through a specific pathway mechanism of action.
+Primary Adamantinoma is characterized and driven by specific genetic mutations like ARHGAP45, PI4KB and SDSL leading to biochemical pathway changes in Oxidative Stress and Inositol Phosphate Signaling.
+A cancer treatment like Radiation works through a specific pathway mechanism of action.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach which is effective.
 In such a condition any food or nutritional supplement which has a contrary effect to the treatment or reduces the overlap should be avoided.
-As an example, Willow should be avoided for Testicular Germ Cell Tumors along with the treatment Ifosfamide.
-Willow impacts pathways/processes like Oxidative Stress which either promote drivers of the disease and/or nullify the treatment effect.
-Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any), age, gender, BMI, lifestyle and any genetic mutation information (if available).
+As an example, Willow supplement should not be taken for Primary Adamantinoma along with treatment Radiation.
+Willow supplement impacts the biochemical pathway called Oxidative Stress which either promotes drivers of the disease and/or nullifies the treatment effect.
+Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any

-2. Will Willow Supplements benefit Cancer Patients with Stomach Adenocarcinoma undergoing Docetaxel Treatment?
+2. Will Willow Supplements benefit Primary Myxofibrosarcoma Patients undergoing Docetaxel Treatment?

-Stomach Adenocarcinoma is characterized and driven by specific genetic mutations like TP53 and MUC16 leading to biochemical pathway changes in Epithelial to Mesenchymal Transition, Inflammation, NFKB Signaling, Small Molecule Transport and PI3K-AKT-MTOR Signaling.
+Primary Myxofibrosarcoma is characterized and driven by specific genetic mutations like TP53, TERT and MUC16 leading to biochemical pathway changes in Inflammation, Cell Cycle Checkpoints, Apoptosis and Post Translation Modification.
 A cancer treatment like Docetaxel works through specific pathway mechanisms.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach.
-In such a condition any food or nutritional supplement which has a compatible effect to the treatment or reduces the overlap should be considered.
-As an example, Willow supplement should be considered for Stomach Adenocarcinoma along with treatment Docetaxel.
-Willow supplement impacts pathways/processes like Epithelial to Mesenchymal Transition and Inflammation which either obstruct drivers of Stomach Adenocarcinoma and/or improve the treatment effect.
+In such a condition any food or nutritional supplement which supports treatment action or improves the overlap should be considered.
+As an example, Willow supplements should be considered for Primary Myxofibrosarcoma along with the treatment Docetaxel.
+Willow supplement impacts pathways/processes like Inflammation which either obstruct drivers of Primary Myxofibrosarcoma and/or improve Docetaxel treatment effect.

 Foods to Eat After Cancer Diagnosis!